 - The definite article is used to refer to the parts of the body:

-Smoking is harmful for the lungs.
+Smoking is harmful to the lungs.

 He caught him by the neck.